vorcigernix/engineeringroles/managers/director_engineering_ml_data_DEPRECATED.md

 * Build a culture rewarding strategic failure as well as success.

 ### Strategy
-* Develop and clearly communicate a vision, plans, roadmap, and goals for Machine Learning & Data Engineering at Meetup based on product strategy and company goals
+* Develop and clearly communicate a vision, plans, roadmap, and goals for Machine Learning & Data Engineering at Socialbakers based on product strategy and company goals
 * Collaborate with product, strategy, and engineering leadership to set direction of Machine Learning and Data Platform teams’ focus and goals based on company goals

 ### Management